MarikenvdVelden/goingnegative/README.md

 ## Results as presented in the paper

 * [Code](src/analysis/analysis.md) to conduct the multiverse analyses
-* [Figures](report/figures) to visualizing the descriptives and the results of the analyses
+* [Figures](report/figures) visualizing the descriptives and the results of the analyses

 ## Code of Conduct